Under Great White Northern Lights: Release

-The live album was recorded during the band's tour across Canada.
-It is available as both a CD and 180-gram vinyl LP.
 A limited edition box set containing the film was released on March 16, 2010.
-The box set includes the Under Great White Northern Lights documentary, the 16-track live album CD, and the same 16-track live album on 180-gram vinyl.
+The box set includes the documentary, the 16-track live album CD, and the same 16-track live album on 180-gram vinyl.
 Exclusive components to the box set includes a live 7" single featuring "Icky Thump" on one side and "The Wheels on the Bus" (records live in Winnipeg on July 2, 2007) on the other, a 208-page hardcover book of photographs from the tour, one of six possible silkscreen prints, and a DVD of the band's 10th anniversary show in Glace Bay, Nova Scotia, entitled Under Nova Scotian Lights.